kylefernandadams/jruby-cmis/README.md

 * OBJECTONLY: apply ACEs to a document or folder, without changing the ACLs of other objects
 * PROPAGATE: apply ACEs to the given object and all inheriting objects
-* REPOSITORYDETERMINED: allow the repositoryto use its own method of computing how changing an ACL for an object influences the non-direct ACEs of other objects.
+* REPOSITORYDETERMINED: allow the repository to use its own method of computing how changing an ACL for an object influences the non-direct ACEs of other objects.

 The following example creates a folder object, and prints out the ACEs in the created folder's ACL.
 It then creates a new ACL with one ACE, adds it to the folder, retrieves the folder again, and prints out the ACEs now present in the folder's ACL: